-Our Supervisory Board has three male members and three female members.
-Our Management Board and the senior management team are jointly comprised of five people, one female and four male members.
+Our Board has seven male members and three female members.
+The senior management team comprising five people jointly (our three executive Board Members and the Chief Financial Officer and Chief People & Operations Officer, four of whom are male and one female.
 We support diversity of i.a. gender, cultural background and age in our Company.
 ProQR maintains a culture that reflects that ProQR is a multicultural company representing employees from over twenty countries.
-The culture is represented by the commitment to conducting our business ethically and to observing applicable laws, rules and regulations.
-In this context the Code of Conduct and Whistleblowing policy are implemented and strongly anchored in the organization.
+The culture is represented by the commitment to conducting our business ethically with due observance of applicable laws, rules and regulations.
+In this context the Code of Conduct and Whistleblowing policy are implemented and strongly anchored in the organization and part of routine awareness campaigns.
+We foster an open culture whereby all employees and stakeholders are encouraged to aim high, challenge each and to speak up and voice concerns without retaliation.
+We believe this open culture is essential for long-term success and growth.
 Effectiveness of the Code of Conduct is monitored periodically.

-Our current Management Board and Supervisory Board members were selected based on the required profile and talent and abilities of the members without positive or negative bias on gender, culture or age.
-In the future, this will continue to be our basis for selection of new Board members or employees.
+Our current Board members were selected based on the required profile and talent and abilities of the members without positive or negative bias on gender, culture or age.
+In the future, this will continue to be our basis for selection of new Board members.
+We apply the same methodology for hiring employees, which results in an overall gender balance of 68% female - 32% male per the end of 2024.